UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2021-09-12-compe-club-weekly.md

 ### Signing Off...

 I'm looking forward to meeting many of you guys at the AGM!
 Hopefully we see a lot of new execs join our team (we definitely need you)!
 If you have any news or an event you want featured in future editions, shoot me an email at [internal@compeclub.com](mailto:internal@compeclub.com)!
-Oh, and make sure you come check out the new CompE Club Room (MecE building 5th floor)!